 The Student Art Exhibition and activities in the PNC Plaza Lobby are free and open to the public.
 Original artwork by some of the best Wake County middle and high school student artists.

-Back by popular demand, come tickle the ivories on this outdoor in the middle of Moore Square that is painted by local artist Dare Coulter.
+Back by popular demand, come tickle the ivories on our outdoor pianos located on Fayetteville street.
+They are painted by local artist, Dare Coulter.

 Triangle Potters Guild

-Comprised of professional and recreational potters and ceramists, this non-profit was formed to promote the art and craft of ceramics in the community and provide a form for local artists to share their own experiences with clay.
-Stop by this tent to see a vast array of pottery!
+Comprised of professional and recreational potters and ceramists, the organization was formed to the promote the art and craft of ceramics across the region.